tcrosen/twitter-bootstrap-typeahead/README.md

 **itemSelected**<br />
 Default: *function (item, val, text) {}*<br />
-Description: The callback function that is invoked when an item is chosen.
+Description: The callback function that is invoked when an item is chosen.<br />
-Params:

-+ the HTML element that was selected
++ item: the HTML element that was selected

-+ value of the *valueProp* property
++ val: value of the *valueProp* property

-+ value of the *textProp* property
++ text: value of the *textProp* property

 Sample Usage
 ------------